tigerpointe/Learn-GitVsCode/README.md

 * (Optional) Set local user account and email from a command shell
 * On file tab, add a new file (status is untracked)
 * On source control tab, click "+" to stage changes
+* On source control tab, click "Commit" to commit changes
+* Enter a comment into the editor and click the check mark